1. Each school will issue an academic clearance card to the candidate. This card will be used to call the candidate's name. Please preserve the card.

 - no jeans

-All students must wear professional (business) clothing.
-Dresses, skirts or slacks may be worn.
+All students must wear professional (business) clothing such as dresses, skirts or slacks.
 No jeans or tennis shoes may be worn.
 Please wear low heeled or flat shoes for your safety and comfort.

 Refrain from pinning or attaching anything to the cap or gown.
-Corsages, ribbons, scarves, shawls (Fraternities/Sororities/Ethnic), should not be worn with your cap or gown.
+Fraternities/Sororities shawls can be worn with your cap and gown.
 Academic regalia should be worn without jewelry such as large earrings and bangles.

 4. Caps are worn with tips in a horizontal position (not tilted), and tassels on the right side.
 Hoods are carried on the right arm while marching in the procession.